 In November 2015, Copper Fox announced the results of a NI 43-101 Technical Report entitled Preliminary Economic Assessment Technical Report for the Van Dyke Copper Project.
 The Effective Date of the Technical Report is December 18, 2015 as amended May 19, 2017 was prepared for Copper Fox by Moose Mountain Technical Services, Mr. J. Gray, P.En.; et al as Qualified Persons.

 The PEA suggests that Van Dyke is a technically sound ISL copper project, utilizing underground access and conventional solvent extraction and electrowinning ("SX-EW") recovery methods with low cash costs and strong cash flow.
 The pre-tax Net Present Value ("NPV") at an 8% discount rate was estimated to be $US213 million with and Internal Rate of Return ("IRR") of 35.5% and an after-tax NPV(8%) of $US149.5 million and an IRR of 27.9%.

 The PEA is based on a long-term copper price of $US3.00/lb and includes an Inferred Mineral Resource of 183 million tonnes containing 1.33 billion pounds of copper at an average total copper ("TCu") grade of 0.332%.
 Mine life is estimated to be 11 years with annual copper production of 60 million pounds in years 1-6, declining thereafter.
-The soluble copper recovery is estimated at 68% and acid consumption of 1.5 lb acid/lb copper produced.
+A soluble copper recovery of 68% and acid consumption of 1.5 lb acid/lb copper produced was used in the study.
 Direct operating costs were estimated to average $US0.60 per pound over the life of mine.
-The PEA forecasts a Gross Revenue of $US1.37 billion over the mine life with cumulative net free cash flow of $US453.1 million (before tax) and $US342.2 million (after tax).
-The Initial Capital Cost (on a new basis, including pre-production costs and $US42.4 million in contingencies) totals $US204.4 million, are expected to be recovered within 2.3 years on an after-tax basis.
+The PEA forecasts a Gross Revenue of $US1.37 billion over the mine life, cumulative net free cash flow of $US453.1 million (before tax) and $US342.2 million (after tax).
+The Initial Capital Cost (on a new basis, including pre-production costs and $US42.4 million in contingencies) of $US204.4 million is expected to be recovered within 2.3 years on an after-tax basis.
 The project economics are most sensitive to copper recovery and copper price.